SeltzerJon/COMP3104_Group06_Assignment-main/pull_request_template.md

 ## Proposed Changes

-- Added a new feature that allows users to reset their password.
-- Implemented validation checks for password strength.
-- Updated the user interface to include a "Forgot Password" link.
+- Made backup of group assignment
+- Used backup to trial the pull request to see any errors

 ## Reviewer